BuvinJT/distbuilder/docs/ConfigClasses.md

 The benefit of this is to impose a specific environment and or set of parameters onto the exe without having to modify it internally.
 These options work cross platform, and could be slapped over the top of a program written in any language.
-You may, in fact, even wrap third-party (precompiled) programs in these layers!
+You may, in fact, even wrap third-party (pre-compiled) programs in these layers!

 The easiest way to use this class is to set some of its basic attributes.
 For example, `workingDir`, `isElevated`, `envVars`, or `args`.
 The approach taken by the